 Expelling the aggravating factors above is a crucial first step, but now you need to help cool the inflamed mucous membranes of your gut and add supportive foods to rebalance your digestive microflora.
 Let's look at the critical cleansing aids you should consume during your cleansing period.

 1. Demulcent foods

 A demulcent is the herbal medicine term for an agent that forms a soothing film over mucous membranes and relieves mild pain and inflammation throughout the bowels.
 Demulcents also reduce the sensitivity to gastric acids and incidence of digestive muscle spasms.

 With the end goal of a cleanse, adding a probiotic supplement of at least 100 billion cells per capsule is crucial for targeting the colon.
-Plan to consume 2-3 capsules daily for 4 weeks for added short-term support and a therapeutic dose of probiotic bacteria.
+Plan to consume 2-3 capsules daily for four weeks for added short-term support and a therapeutic dose of probiotic bacteria.

-Make sure to include naturally fermented foods like plain yogurt and kefir, sauerkraut and kimchee, tamari sauce and naturally fermented vinegars to support rebuilding a healthy colon. (also pleae note that if your intolerant to dairy, sauerkraut is your best option.)
+Make sure to include naturally fermented foods like plain yogurt and kefir, sauerkraut and kimchee, tamari sauce and naturally fermented vinegars to support rebuilding a healthy colon. (also please note that if your intolerant to dairy, sauerkraut is your best option.)

 At long last, get moving!
-Excercise is nature's way of keeping everything in your bowels moving.
+Exercise is nature's way of keeping everything in your bowels moving.
 It also promotes a more oxygenated environment in your gut so that "Bad" gut bacteria cannot thrive.
 Include more walking, running, cycling, lifting, dancing or other activities you enjoy to get your bowels moving and keep your colon happy for the long-term.